Search

 Guiding Principles

-An ecosystem approach for planning, designing, constructing and operating projects where social, economic and environmental factors are equitably weighed in the decision-making process.
+An ecosystem approach for planning, designing, constructing and operating projects where social, economic and ecological factors are thoughtfully weighed in the decision-making process.

 Reflecting the reality that USACE projects exist in complex physical and social/cultural systems, and that a single action influences many other parts of the system.

-Focused on the long-term sustainability and resilience of project solutions and the benefits streams provided by the system over time.
+Focused on the long-term resilience of project solutions and the benefit streams provided by the system over time.

 Built on first understanding, then working deliberately with natural forces and processes to accomplish engineering goals.